tangle-network/protocol-solidity/docs/FixedDepositAnchor.md

-*provides Zero (Empty) elements for a MiMC MerkleTree.
+*provides Zero (Empty) elements for a Poseidon MerkleTree.
 Up to 32 levels*

 #### Parameters